 We grouped the variables obtained from these studies into context-specific and moderator variables.
 The context-specific variables provide socio-economic and wetland attributes that could help context to the explanation of the willingness to pay values to conserve wetlands.
 The moderator variables describe how the study was conducted, including the valuation method that was employed to elicit willingness to pay responses and the payment characteristics.
 All the monetary variables from both the US and Canada data studies are converted to 2017 CAD$ per household per year.

-Regarding the Canadian studies, the mean willingness to pay for wetland restoration or conservation is $156 (exp (5.05)) with a standard deviation of $3.82 (exp (1.34)).
-The mean wetland acreage change (the difference between baseline and policy wetland acres) is 85,819 acres with a standard deviation of 14.4 acres.
-Concerning the US studies, the mean willingness to pay is $36.6 (exp (3.6)) with a standard deviation of $4.12 (exp (1.42)); the mean wetland acreage change is 1,119 acres with a standard deviation of 29 acres.
+Regarding the Canadian studies, the mean household willingness to pay for wetland conservation is $156 with a standard deviation of $3.82 .
+The mean wetland acreage change (the difference between policy wetland and baseline acres) is 85,819 acres with a standard deviation of 14.4 acres.
+Concerning the US studies, the mean willingness to pay is $36.6 with a standard deviation of $4.12 (exp (1.42)); the mean wetland acreage change is 1,119 acres with a standard deviation of 29 acres.
 The above results show that show that, on average, Canadian citizens in this study, would be willing to pay about $120 more for wetland conservation than US citizens; despite the observation that the mean household income of the Canadian studies ($68,871) is less than for the US only studies ($78,433).
 Also, the Canadian studies on average have greater changes in wetland areas compared US studies, which could suggest why they would be willing to pay more to conserve more wetlands areas; this is because, there seems to be a positive relation between the WTP and wetland acres (Figure 2).

 Figure 2.
 Relationship between the log of WTP and Log Wetland Acreage Change